University of California

 Public Safety Dispatcher

-Under general supervision, dispatchers receive and relay calls for assistance via telephone, radio and computer terminal; answer and/or redirect calls for information; establish priority and dispatch emergency calls; monitor, acknowledge and input computerized alarm data; monitor and respond to video display activity; track and document all related activities; access, report and update automated criminal records; receive, dispatch and coordinate requests for specialized medical transports; file and maintain hard copy records; research and compose reports and correspondence as assigned; and perform basic maintenance on communications equipment as required.
+Under general supervision, incumbents receive and relay calls for assistance via telephone, radio, and computer terminal; answer and/or redirect calls for information; establish priority and dispatch emergency calls; monitor, acknowledge, and input computerized alarm data; monitor and respond to video display activity; track and document all related activities; access, report, and update automated criminal records; receive, dispatch, and maintain hard copy records; research and compose reports and communications equipment as required.
 Incumbents may also handle direct citizen requests and staff mobile and remote communications command posts during special events and emergencies.

-Under direct supervision, incumbent performs the majority of the duties of the Public Safety Dispatcher position in a trainee capacity.
-Receipt, handling and disposition of calls is monitored by incumbent and all record keeping is audited by supervisors.
+Under general supervision, incumbents perform the majority of the duties of the Public Safety Dispatcher position in a trainee capacity.
+Receipt, handling, and disposition of calls is monitored by incumbent, and all record keeping is audited by supervisors.
 Incumbents perform telephone operation/assistance and other office duties as assigned.
-Incumbents are expected to progress to the level of Public Safety Dispatcher after ,t successful completion of Peace Officers Standards Training (POST) and on-the-job training.
+Incumbents are expected to progress to the level of Public Safety Dispatcher after successful completion of Peace Officers Standards Training POST)and on-the-job training.

 Minimum Qualifications

-Applicants for positions in the Public Safety Dispatcher series are expected to possess the skills, knowledge and abilities essential to the successful performance of the duties assigned to the position.
-Minimum qualifications for Public Safety Dispatcher include satisfactory completion of a POST-certified BO-hour Basic Complaint/Dispatcher course within 12 months of the date of hire; undergo a thorough background investigation; an evaluation of oral communication skills; the completion of a 12 months probation; and, the completion of a medical examination.
+Applicants for positions in the Public Safety Dispatcher series are expected to possess the skills, knowledge, and abilities essential to the successful performance of the duties assigned to the position.
+Minimum qualifications for Public Safety Dispatcher include satisfactory completion of a POST-certified, 80-hour Basic Complaint/Dispatcher course within 12 months of the date of hire; undergo a thorough background investigation; an evaluation of oral communication skills; the completion of 12 months’ probation; and the completion of a medical examination.